MicrosoftDocs/ef-core-for-beginners/notes/series-outline.md

 # Entity Framework Core video series

 > Please note: This is a rough working outline for this series.
-It was used to create the scripts for each part.
-The final videos may contain variations and adjustments.
+It was used to create the scripts for each part, and was never updated to reflect the final scripts.
+It's included here for completeness and as an artifact to aid maintainers during future updates to the series.

 ## Part 1: Intro to EF Core (15 mins)